Home

 Strategy

 Hermès is an independent company backed by family shareholders.
-Its strategy is based on three pillars: creation, craftsmanship and an exclusive distribution network.
+Its strategy is based on three pillars: creation, craftsmanship and an exclusive, balanced distribution network.

 Since 1837, the Group has remained true to its values of freedom, demanding craftsmanship savoir‑faire, authenticity and responsible growth.
 Its integrated craftsmanship business model places quality and sustainability at the centre.